hugoQAQ/Downloads/Project_Report.md

 # Introduction

 This report is about our final project for the course Machine Learning [1].
 We worked in a team of two members.
-Our task is to Build a deep learning model that predicts the traffic volume.
+Our task is to build a deep learning model that predicts the traffic volume.
 The data that should be analyzed is called “Radar Traffic Data”, which can be download in Kaggle [2].
 The traffic data is collected from radar sensors deployed by the city of Austin.

 This report is developed by the following parts: data analysis and processing, model construction and parameter setting, experimental process and conclusions.